In this Article

 Pros and Cons of Conceiving in Your 30s

-If you are considering putting off your decision to start a family, here are some facts that may help you make a decision:
+If you are considering putting off your decision to start a family, here are some facts that may help you make an informed decision:

 The pros of having a baby after age 30 include the following:

 - Financial Stability –This is perhaps the biggest reason why women choose to have children in their 30s.
-In your 30s, you are most probably settled in your career.
-You have worked for at least 5-7 years and have made all the money mistakes 20-something-year-olds make.
-Now you are older, wiser, capable of saving money and can make better financial decisions.
-Expensive baby items, diapers, nannies are not likely to make you break out in a sweat.
+Most women are settled in their careers in 30s.
+In your 30s, you will be older, wiser, capable of saving money and making better financial decisions.
+Expensive baby items, diapers, nannies won’t make you break out in a sweat.

 - More Experienced – Just think back to what you were when you were 23.
 Barely more mature than a child!
-By the time you are in your 30s, you have travelled, worked, lived and gained more experience.
-You are wiser, calmer and can provide more support for your child.
+By the time you are in your 30s, you will have travelled, worked, lived and gained more experience.
+You will be wiser, calmer and can provide more support for your child.

-- Having a support group – If you have a baby at 25, chances are you will be the only mom among your friends as most women are waiting till their 30s.
+- Having a support group – If you have a baby at 25, chances are you will be the only mom among your friends as most women wait to get pregnant until they turn 30 or something.
 You will find yourself running to your parents or to other much older women for advice.
 When you have a baby in your 30s, your support group will consist mostly of same-aged and like-minded mothers.